SamsungLabs/W2E/README.md

 This is the data corresponding to the paper
 "Cybersecurity Event Detection with New and Re-emerging Words".
-(To appear in ACM ASIACCS 2020)
+(ACM ASIACCS 2020)
 ##
 You can find
 - Supplementary materials at [data](data) directory.